shwenzhang/AndResGuard/README.md

 }
 ```

-**If you're using Android Studio 3.0, please user the version 1.2.8-RC1**
+**If you're using Android Studio 3.0, please use the version 1.2.8-RC1**

 The whiteList and compressFilePattern support wildcard include ? * +.